Operation Peter Pan: Parental fears

 By 1960, the Cuban government began reforming education strategies.
 School children were taught military drills, how to bear arms, and anti-American songs.
 By 1961, the Cuban government would seize control of all private schools.

 As a result of the new social order, rumors began to swirl, originating from both inside the United States and other anti-Castro media.
-Various outlets, including the Miami Herald and Time Magazine, reported that Castro and his followers intended to terminate parental rights, assume custody of all Cuban children, prohibit religion and indoctrinate them into communism.
+Various outlets, including the Miami Herald and Time, reported that Castro and his followers intended to terminate parental rights, assume custody of all Cuban children, prohibit religion and indoctrinate them into communism.
 The CIA-backed Radio Swan station asserted that the Cuban government was planning to remove children from their parents and send them to the Soviet Union.
 These claims lacked evidence, but denials fell on deaf ears.

 These rumors, combined with the pre-existing worry instilled by the Spanish Civil War (during which children were evacuated to other countries), made the patria potestad hoax impossible to contain.
-It had already reached the Catholic church and the general public, and opponents of the now openly communist regime who did not migrate during the first wave of the exodus began sending their children off to safety.
+It had already reached the Catholic Church and the general public, and opponents of the now openly communist regime who did not migrate during the first wave of the exodus began sending their children off to perceived safety.